lis-epfl/micro-502/docs/exercise_0/exercise_0_description.rst

 1. Start by opening the **utils.py** file and locating the **euler2rotmat(euler_angs)** function.
 Implement the function to calculate the rotation matrix based on the given Euler angles.
 Remember, Euler angles represent roll, pitch, and yaw of the drone in the inertial frame.

-2. Next, implement the **rot_global2body(control_commands, euler_angs)** function.
-Use the rotation matrix you obtained from **euler2rotmat(euler_angs)** to transform the velocity commands from the inertial frame to the body frame.
+2. Next, implement the **rot_body2inertial(control_commands, euler_angs)** function.
+Use the rotation matrix you obtained from **euler2rotmat(euler_angs)** to transform the velocity commands from the body frame to the inertial frame.
 This step is crucial for ensuring that the drone's movements are correctly aligned with its current orientation.
 You do not need to rotate the altitude command, just the horizontal velocity commands.

 3. Test your implementation in the Webots simulation environment (**crazyflie_world_exercise**).
 You should observe that the drone can now be flown in the body frame, and that the control commands are correctly aligned with the drone's orientation.